-Set forth below is a discussion of the results of operations of INDSPEC for the three- and six-month periods ended September 30, 1995 compared to the corresponding periods of the previous year, and for the twelve-month periods ended March 31, 1995, 1994 and 1993, each compared to the respective preceding twelve-month period.
+Set forth below is a discussion of the results of operations of INDSPEC for the three- and nine-month periods ended December 31, 1995 compared to the corresponding periods of the previous year, and for the twelve-month periods ended March 31, 1995, 1994 and 1993, each compared to the respective preceding twelve-month period.

-THREE- AND SIX-MONTH PERIODS ENDED SEPTEMBER 30, 1995
+THREE- AND NINE-MONTH PERIODS ENDED DECEMBER 31, 1995

-Total revenue increased 16% and 21% for the three- and six-month periods ended September 30, 1995, respectively.
-Revenue from the sale of resorcinol increased 21% for the quarter due to an increase in unit pricing of 18%.
-Year-to-date revenue from the sale of resorcinol increased 25% due to a 17% increase in unit pricing and an 8% increase in unit volume.
-The increase in revenue was essentially equal in INDSPEC's three principal market classifications -- domestic, export, and toll production.
-The domestic and toll markets reflected a 13% increase in unit pricing for the six months, and the export market reflected a 26% unit price increase.
-In the quarter ended September 30, 1995, domestic and export resorcinol shipments were consistent with prior year levels although unit pricing increased 15% and 25%, respectively.
-Revenue from resorcinol-based tire resins increased 19% for the year to date and 13% for the quarter due principally to increased unit pricing.
-Revenue from resorcinol-based wood adhesives also increased 16% due to increased unit pricing.
-Revenue from the sale of by-product sodium sulfite increased 29% due to a large export shipment while unit pricing was unchanged.
+Total revenue increased 4% and 15% for the quarter and nine-month periods ended December 31, 1995, respectively.
+Compared to the prior year period, revenue from the sale of resorcinol declined 1% for the quarter as a 21% increase in unit pricing offset a 19% decline in unit volume.
+Year-to-date revenue from the sale of resorcinol increased 15% due to an 18% increase in unit pricing and a 3% decline in unit volume.
+Revenue from resorcinol-based tire resins had increased 17% for the year and 14% for the quarter due principally to increased unit pricing.
+Revenue from resorcinol-based wood adhesives also increased 14% compared to the prior year period due to increased unit pricing.
+Revenue from the sale of by-product sodium sulfite increased 14% for the nine-month period due to a large export shipment while unit pricing has declined 6%.

-Cost of goods sold (excluding depreciation and amortization) as a percent of sales was unchanged from the same quarter of the prior year but was higher than the prior quarter due to higher unit production prices.
-During the quarter, the average production cost of a pound of resorcinol increased 4% as INDSPEC encountered production problems due to higher than normal summer temperatures and the continued effect of higher caustic soda prices.
+Cost of goods sold (excluding depreciation and amortization) as a percent of sales declined from 57% to 50% compared to the same quarter of the prior year due to higher unit prices for resorcinol and the profitable liquidation of the Company's inventory of raw materials at its synthetic sulfite plant in Tuscaloosa, Alabama.
+For the nine months ended December 31, 1995, the average production cost of a pound of resorcinol increased 10% compared to the prior year as the Company encountered production problems due to supply interruptions of oleum, a key raw material and the continued effect of higher caustic soda prices.
 Benzene prices were lower in the quarter and helped offset the increase in caustic prices.
-INDSPEC postponed its scheduled maintenance turnaround from September until the first week of October due to late shipping of some equipment to be installed during the turnaround.
-All scheduled maintenance items and capital improvements were successfully completed in October in the normal time required for the Petrolia Plant to complete a turnaround.
+The Company completed its scheduled maintenance turnaround in October in the normal time and cost required for the Petrolia Plant to complete a turnaround.

-Selling, research, general and administrative expenses increased 20% in the quarter and 17% year-to-date due to higher profit sharing payments to all employees and research and development costs related to INDSPEC's ongoing research in the area of hydroperoxidation technology for the production of resorcinol.
-INDSPEC expects that selling, research, general and administrative expenses will continue to be higher than the prior year as INDSPEC continues to reward its employees for increased performance via quarterly profit sharing payments.
-Other income (expense) includes a loss of \$139,000 in the quarter related to foreign exchange losses.
+Selling, research, general, and administrative expenses increased 15% in the quarter and 16% year-to-date due to higher profit sharing paid to all employees and research and development costs related to the Company's on-going research in the area of hydroperoxidation technology for the production of resorcinol.
+The Company expects that selling, research, general and administrative expenses will continue to be higher than the prior year as the Company continues to reward its employees for increased performance via guarterly profit sharing payments.